 Although GFM outperforms state-of-the-art methods in terms of both objective metrics and subjective evaluation, there are some limitations to be addressed in future work.
-First, after taking a detailed analysis of the error source as evidenced by SAD-TRAN, SAD-FG, and SAD-BG, the error in the transition areas is larger than in that in the foreground and background areas, $i.e.$, 8.24 v.s.
+First, after taking a detailed analysis of the error source as evidenced by SAD-TRAN, SAD-FG, and SAD-BG, the error in the transition areas is larger than SAD in the foreground and background areas, $i.e.$, 8.24 v.s.
 2.01 or 7.80 v.s.
 4.09, even if the size of transition areas is usually much smaller than that of foreground and background areas.
 It tells that the performance could be further enhanced by devising a more effective Focus Decoder as well as leveraging some structure-aware and perceptual losses.
-Second, there is still room to improve for the composite-based models to match those trained using original images by domain adaptation methods~\citep{zhang2019category}, since the cost required to generate a composite-based training set is much easier than constructing a natural images-based one.
-Given that alpha matting and alpha blending are inverse problems, it is interesting to see whether or not these two tasks benefit each other if we model them in a single framework.
+Second, there is still room to improve the composite-based models to match those trained using original images by domain adaptation methods~\citep{zhang2019category}, since the cost required to generate a composite dataset is much easier than constructing a natural images based one.
+Besides, given that alpha matting and alpha blending are inverse problems, it is interesting to see whether or not these two tasks benefit each other if we model them in a single framework.
 Third, current available natural image matting datasets contain only salient foreground images with small transition areas, e.g., human or animal, how to expand the dataset as well as extending the matting method to handle semi-transparent or long-range transition areas like a plastic bag or raindrops, remains as an open challenge.
 To this end, the two decoders in our GFM may be modified to adapt to different matting image types, $i.e.$, containing salient objects or semi-transparent objects.
 For example, a new representation like the trimap for the GD can be investigated to help the FD focus on explicit transition areas in those different types of images.
 Fourth, investigation of the interaction between the GD and FD to enable a more effective collaborative learning scheme also deserves more effort.